-Beverage companies join push for better recycling of their bottles
+Beverage companies aim to get bottles recycled, not trashed

-Every year, an estimated 100 billion plastic bottles are produced in the U.S., the bulk of which come from three of America’s biggest beverage companies: Coca-Cola, Pepsi and Keurig Dr. Pepper.
+Every year, an estimated 100 billion plastic bottles are produced in the U.S., the bulk of which come from three of America’s biggest beverage companies: Coca-Cola, Pepsi and Keurig Dr Pepper.

 The problem?
 Only one-third of those bottles get recycled; the rest end up in the trash.